 Okay, you’ve earned props for negotiating a perfect PIP.
 Even if the PIP is not perfect, it might be perfect for you.
 In any event, a property improvement plan is only as good as its execution.
 Consider these steps to prepare for the implementation of a PIP:

-- Fools Rush In: Give yourself a year between negotiating a PIP and beginning implementation.
+Give yourself a year between negotiating and implementing a PIP.
 As a new owner, you need some seasoning before committing huge sums to renovation plans.
 The PIP might contain assumptions that do not reflect the unique realities facing your hotel.

-- Collect the Right Team: Don’t use so-called “experts” who do not have the experience you need.
+Don’t use so-called “experts” without the necessary experience.
 You want a team that will carry out your vision for the hotel, not fight you every step of the way.
 Remember, a PIP is not a straitjacket — you can make important design and implementation decisions.
 Use your preparation year to recruit the right team for the job.

-- Use Third Parties: Consider supplementing your team with third-party help.
+Consider supplementing your team with third-party help.
 It’s much cheaper to bring in an expert for a short time than to hire a permanent employee.
-By contracting with third parties, you hold them to account if they fail to live up to their contracts.
+By contracting with third parties, you can hold them accountable if they fail to live up to their contracts.
 You may also be able to renegotiate payments if you are not completely happy with the results.

-- Establish Your Timeline: Once you’ve worked out the plan details, set up your timeline for execution.
+Once you’ve worked out the plan details, set up your timeline for execution.
 Include penalty clauses for contractors who do not finish on time.
 However, avoid rewarding contractors for coming in early, as this will encourage shoddy, rushed work.
-Your contract should be aggressive so that your contractors, not you, pay for delays.
+Your contract should be aggressive so that your contractors–not you–pay for delays.

-- Renovate During the Off Season: Assuming your hotel experiences seasonal effects, plan for your annual renovations to coincide with these time periods (aka: low season).
+Assuming your hotel experiences seasonal effects, plan for your annual renovations to coincide with the low season.
 This will have the smallest impact on your annual revenues.